5. Processing unidimensional data#

 Each box plot (compare Figure 5.2) consists of:

-the box, which spans between the 1st and the 3rd quartile:
+the box, which spans between the first and the third quartile:

 the median is clearly marked by a vertical bar inside the box;